-I first began walking/jogging in the morning when Stella was was a pup.
-I felt incredible guilty leaving a baby alone all day.
+I first began walking/jogging in the morning when Stella was a pup.
+I felt incredibly guilty leaving a baby alone all day.
 At least if we walked before work, that would get her going, then she would be with her people again in the early afternoon.

 Now this routine is so ingrained that if I wake up late, I would rather not brush my teeth than not take Stella for our 1.65miles/day.
 This daily walk is my sanity.
 It is equal parts bonding (Stella and I), meditation, body wake-up, and intention setting.
 On top of this, I log an average of 16,000 steps a day (love my FitBit).
 I feel like I’m moving from dawn to dusk.

 However, you would never tell this from looking at me.
-In November of 2015 I ran a marathon.
+In November of 2015, I ran a marathon.
 I wasn’t skinny…I was comfortable.
-Two years later and I’ve put on 20 pounds pounds and a few inches here and there.
+Two years later and I’ve put on 20 pounds and a few inches here and there.
 My jeans don’t fit.
 I only wear leggings or tights…and even some of my tights are too–TIGHT!
-My downfall getting any serious calorie burning outside of the scope of that daily morning venture.
-I’ve tried to do the 7 minute exercise app (3x in the last 3 months), I’ve tried daily planks and core work (once), I’ve tried yoga (I was regular in the summer, not so much when I’m teaching full days).
+My downfall getting any serious calorie-burning outside of the scope of that daily morning venture.
+I’ve tried to do the 7-minute exercise app (3x in the last 3 months), I’ve tried daily planks and core work (once), I’ve tried yoga (I was regular in the summer, not so much when I’m teaching full days).
 My exercise regime is in the grey zone.
 Overall ramped up fitness–FAILURE.